ma921/BanditMaterialsExplorer/README.md

 ### problem to be solved
 Explore the materials as close to 2.534 eV indirect bandgap as poosible from 6,218 candidates with 100 prior information.

-### The best model explored more efficiently than over 80% of skilled experts
+### The best model explored more efficiently than over 80% of skilled experts/scientists.